We are a passionate branch of volunteers who support cats in need or owners who need assistance.

 REHOMING of cats.
 We have limited fostering facilities but we are working with our adoption centres in Warrington and St. Helens to rehome cats that need this.
 We are always looking for the best outcome for cats.
 Sometimes rehoming is not appropriate.
 We will assess each situation and offer advice.
 Cats we offer for adoption will have had a full veterinary package ensuring peace of mind and good value.

-EDUCATING people on the needs of cats and how to care for them through giving education talks and offering advice.Cats Protection has been making a positive difference to cats lives since 1927, building up a wealth of knowledge about feline welfare.
-We now have over 250 volunteer run branches and 30 adoption/homing centres and continue to grow to meet the increasing demands placed upon us.
+EDUCATING people on the needs of cats and how to care for them through giving education talks and offering advice.Cats Protection has been making a positive difference to cats lives since 1927.
+With 250 volunteer run branches and 30 adoption centres and continuing to grow to meet the increasing demands placed upon us.

 Cats Protection helps around 200,000 cats and kittens each year which is over 500 cats and kittens every day on average.
 This is a huge number and while we are rightly proud of our achievements, we know more cats need our help.

-Please click on the link below to watch a must see video charting the charity's progression from The Cats Protection League to Cats Protection
+Please click on the link below to watch a short film charting the charity's history:

-IMPORTANT UPDATE: Please bear in mind that we operate a lead time of two weeks to issue and deliver neutering vouchers.
+We operate a lead time of up to two weeks to issue and deliver neutering vouchers.
 Please allow this time before making an appointment for neutering at the vet.
 Your vet will not be able to proceed with neutering at a subsidised cost without the voucher being at the surgery.

-Some areas are not currently covered by a specific branch so do feel free to contact us if you live in one of these to see if we can help.
+Some areas are not covered by a specific branch so please contact us if you live in one of these areas to see if we can help.

-If you need help to provide veterinary care for your own cat, please contact the PDSA on 0800 731 2502 or the RSPCA.
+If you need help to provide veterinary care for your own cat, please contact the PDSA: